 In the fall of 2012, after months of preparation, they recruited their first members and then came the devastation Hurricane Sandy brought to the state.
 The six persevered, and one friend at a time, one “coffee” at a time, they shared their vision of women working together to offer transformative grants to local nonprofits.
 By March of 2013 they had persuaded 135 women to become Charter Members.

 There was no looking back.
 In January 2014 the six became eleven and Impact 100 Garden State had its first official Board.
-In its first four years, members cumulatively awarded eight high-impact grants totaling $769,000.
+In its first five years, members cumulatively awarded ten high-impact grants totaling $1,051,000.

 A new generation has assumed leadership roles, taking their turn envisioning the future.
 The Founders remain enthusiastic members—as committed as ever to the mission, vision, and values of Impact 100 Garden State.